 - Walnuts – I adore the combination of pumpkin, chocolate, and walnuts but you can eliminate them if you prefer cookies sans nuts.

 - Drain your Pumpkin! – This step is key for optimum pumpkin flavor.
-Pumpkin is a watery ingredient, draining out some of the liquid will produce a better scone texture and increase pumpkin flavor.
+Pumpkin is a watery ingredient, draining out some of the excess water will produce a better cookie texture and increase pumpkin flavor.
 Place pumpkin in a paper towel over a small bowl.
 Allow to sit for 5-10 minutes and then measure out 1/2 cup.
-The paper towel will not absorb all of the liquid but it will absorb enough to make a difference.
+The paper towels will not absorb all of the liquid but will absorb enough to make a difference.
+I've found that organic canned pumpkin tends to be more watery, there is also a lot of variation between different brands.
+Trader Joe's organic pumpkin is very watery, Thrive Market organic pumpkin is super dense and does not require draining.
+If you open your can of pumpkin and there is a very small layer of liquid on top – drain it!

 - Chill the dough – The dough will be soft, chill in the fridge for at least 1 hour (or a quick stop in the freezer for 30 minutes)

-- Take your cookies out of the oven before they seem done! – I am not a fan of dry hard cookies, I alwasy prefer a softer cookie with a crispy edge.
-Most cookies (IMHO) are over baked.
-These cookies are done when the bottoms are slightly brown but the tops will seem quite soft.
-Remove from the oven and allow to rest for 10 minutes, they will firm up a bit.
+- Take your cookies out of the oven before they seem done! – I am not a fan of dry hard cookies, I always prefer soft cookies with a crispy edge.
+Most cookies (IMHO) are overbaked.
+These chewy cookies are done when the bottoms are slightly brown and the tops of the cookies still seem quite soft.
+Remove from the oven and allow to rest for 10 minutes at room temperature, they will firm up a bit.

 No, almond flour is its own thing.
 It is denser than white flour and requires a different ratio of wet ingredients.

-It is more expensive than white flour for sure, after all, it is ground almonds.
-I find recipes made with almond flour are more satisfying (most likely due to the protein, fiber, and fat that almonds provide).
+It is more expensive than white flour after all, it is ground almonds, however, I find recipes made with almond flour are more satisfying (most likely due to the protein, fiber, and fat that almonds provide).
+I've actually come to prefer almond flour-based cookies to those made with white flour in conventional recipes.

 Almond flour tends to be more finely ground than almond meal.
 I find in most recipes they are interchangeable but in this recipe, I prefer the texture of almond flour to almond meal.